FOR IMMEDIATE RELEASE: March 20, 2012

 Vermont Humanities Council Presents First Wednesdays Lecture

 The Vermont Humanities Council’s First Wednesdays series is held on the first Wednesday of every month from October through May, featuring speakers of national and regional renown.
-Talks in St. Johnsbury are held at St. Johnsbury Athenaeum.
+The series takes place in Essex Junction for the first time in 2011-2012, moving from its previous venue at Fletcher Free Library in Burlington.
+The talks are held at Brownell Library unless otherwise noted.

 The Vermont Humanities Council is a private nonprofit working to bring the power and the pleasure of the humanities to all Vermonters—of every background and in every community.
 The Council strives to make Vermont a state in which every individual reads, participates in public affairs, and continues to learn throughout life.